magentabusiness/magentabusiness.github.io/docs/services/development-services/customers-full-reviews.md

             <div class="review-header">Very professional in its approach to projects</div>
             <div class="review-body">
                 <h5>Custom Development</h5>
-                <h6>The ThingsBoard team is very professional in its approach to projects.
+                <h6>The IoT Hub team is very professional in its approach to projects.
 They can help you design and implement your ideas with solid attention to detail.
 They make sure to clearly understand your challenges so they can provide you the best scenario to get your project up and running quickly.</h6>
                 <h6>They helped us implement our IoT solutions for major transport industry clients, and all projects were completed on time and on budget.
-Their solutions architect also improved how we use the platform to get the most out of what ThingsBoard has to give.</h6>
+Their solutions architect also improved how we use the platform to get the most out of what IoT Hub has to give.</h6>
                 <h6>The communication with the team is fluid, and requests are handled quickly.
 Has the maker of the platform, they are the best to help you in developing and implementing your requirements.</h6>
                 <h5>Service Monitoring and Tech Support</h5>
                 <h6>I cannot remember the last time our services were unavailable.
 The team monitors our infrastructure closely so we can sleep tight at night.
 They are also very responsive when we have technical questions or need guidance when implementing a new feature in our IoT devices.</h6>
-                <h5>ThingsBoard Platform</h5>
+                <h5>IoT Hub Platform</h5>
-                <h6>ThingsBoard will make the development of your IoT backend a breeze.
+                <h6>IoT Hub will make the development of your IoT backend a breeze.
 It is a robust platform that can handle anything you throw at it.
 A wide variety of connection options exist, and it comes with a compelling user interface that can be customized to suit any need.</h6>
-                <h6>ThingsBoard will make the development of your IoT backend a breeze.
+                <h6>IoT Hub will make the development of your IoT backend a breeze.
 It is a robust platform that can handle anything you throw at it.
 A wide variety of connection options exist, and it comes with a compelling user interface that can be customized to suit any need.</h6>
                 <h6>It has a very flexible price bracket.
 The open-source version is free, and the Professional version has a comprehensive price bracket to let you grow as your business increases.
 Want to avoid managing complex IT infrastructures?
-You will love their hosted version thingsboard.cloud!</h6>
+You will love their hosted version iothub.magenta.at!</h6>
             </div>
         </div>
     </div>